Referencing commits

 git bisect good 25aef7

-# to the initial starting commit
+# return to the initial commit (before the bisect)

 git bisect reset